TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/01_lesson/do_now.md

 ```

+## In your Notebook
+### Respond to the following

-In the above code, write a quick description of how you would print out each of the pet's names.
+1. In the above code, write a quick description of how you would print out each of the pet's names.

-Write down some other data structures you could use to make this easier.
+2. Write down some other data structures you could use to make this easier.